antonioscalaunina/pyANTI-FASc/README.md

 This module includes:

    - A mesh generator that generates input mesh file from a nodes and faces discretization.
-A set of pre-computed discretization of the main subducting slabs worldwide is also provided (based on Slab 2.0 see available geometries at the web-page https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467)
+A set of pre-computed discretization of the main subducting slabs worldwide is also provided (based on Slab 2.0 see available geometries at this [webpage](https://www.sciencebase.gov/catalog/item/5aa1b00ee4b0b1c392e86467)

    - A preliminary computation of inter-distance between nodes to be used in the rupture areas computation